 We collected 12,558 GPS locations with altitude recordings, of which 428 could potentially be flight locations based on time of day and migratory classification.
 The base model predicted that 144 of these locations were most likely recorded when the bird was in flight (95% CRI: 132–157; estimates from all models in Supplemental Material Table S1).
 Woodcock estimated median flight altitude was 262m, and mean flight altitude was 362m (Table 1).
 Woodcock flew at mean altitudes of 310m in fall and 427m in spring, with 96% probability that mean flight altitudes are higher in fall than spring.
 Adult woodcock flew at mean altitudes of 398m while juveniles flew at altitudes of 342m, with 79% probability that mean flight altitudes are higher for adults than juveniles.
 Male woodcock flew at mean altitudes of 392m while females flew at altitudes of 333m, with 81% probability that mean flight altitudes are higher for males than females (Figure 1).

-Over half of woodcock flight locations were at altitudes <305m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
+Over half of woodcock flight locations were at altitudes below 305m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
 Woodcock were more likely to fly within range of obstacles in fall, with 5% more locations occurring at low-rise building altitude, 8% more at wind turbine altitude, and 14% more at communication tower altitude.
 33% of woodcock locations were below the minimum flight altitude reported in Horton et al. (2016) and likely would not have been detectable using NEXRAD weather radar.

 Table 1.
 Characteristics of American Woodcock (Scolopax minor) altitudes above ground level during migratory flights, measured using a base model (bold) as well as season, age, and sex models.
 Estimates indicate the median value of the posterior distribution, while credible intervals reflect highest density intervals.